jmhuie/SlicerBiomech/README.md

 This is the repository for Segment Geometry, an extension for 3D Slicer.

 The official method for installing Segment Geometry is through 3D Slicer's built-in Extension Manager.
-To install Segment Geometry, first install the most recent stable release of [3D Slicer] (https://download.slicer.org/) (r29738 or later).
+To install Segment Geometry, first install the most recent stable release of <a href="https://download.slicer.org/" target ="_blank">3D Slicer</a> (r29738 or later).
-Then open 3D Slicer open the Extensions Manager module and search for "Segment Geometry" and install the extension and its dependency (ExtraSegmentEditorEffects).
-After restarting the application, the Segment Geometry module should be fully functional and under the Quantification module category.
+In 3D Slicer, open the Extensions Manager module and search for "Segment Geometry".
+Install the extension and its dependency (ExtraSegmentEditorEffects).
+After restarting the application, Segment Geometry should be fully functional and located in the Quantification module category.